A Literary Pilgrimage to Christian Oxford - Summer School 2018

 Meals: The fee includes all lunches, coffee and tea breaks, Sunday’s English tea and welcome dinner, and a gala closing banquet.

 Accommodation: Many delegates choose to stay at nearby B&Bs or hotels.
 There are options for every budget; contact Stephanie Cocke for further information.
-Alternatively, student is available at Wycliffe Hall.
+Alternatively, student accommodation is available at Wycliffe Hall.
 You need not be a student to use these rooms but please note the rooms are modestly furnished with shared bathroom facilities!
 Please contact Matthew Armstrong for help with online booking.

 Summer School Fee (includes teaching, several afternoon activities, and five lunches and two dinners, including a gala banquet)